|

 inhabitants of Ronda in Andalucía was made famous by Ernest

-Hemingway in his book "For Whom the Bell Tolls".
-Within days some hundreds of churches were burnt or ransacked and it is
+days some hundreds of churches were burnt or ransacked and it is

 estimated that over 7,000 priests, monks, nuns, and even bishops